Skip to content

 ChatGPT API Adopted

-Juan Pollo Mora, Inc. is a minority-owned, family-operated franchisee of the Juan Pollo rotisserie chicken chain — a Southern California institution since 1984.
-The owner-operators had run their first franchise location (Juan Pollo #22) in Upland since 1994 — nearly three decades in the business.
+Juan Pollo Mora, Inc. is a minority-owned, family-operated franchisee of the Juan Pollo rotisserie chicken chain, a Southern California institution since 1984.
+The owner-operators had run their first franchise location (Juan Pollo #22) in Upland since 1994, nearly three decades in the business.
 This transaction financed the purchase of a permanent property at 273 East 9th Street in Downtown Upland to relocate and stabilize that location.

 The SBA 504 structure brought together three parties: Indigo Commercial Funding providing the senior 1st Trust Deed, AmPac Business Capital (the CDC) funding the SBA debenture, and the borrowers contributing the 10% equity injection from personal savings.
 Total project cost: $1,236,650.
-A 25-year, fully amortizing structure for a 2,100 SF freestanding restaurant building — a permanent home for a business that had been leasing for thirty years.
+A 25-year, fully amortizing structure for a 2,100 SF freestanding restaurant building.
+A permanent home for a business that had been leasing for thirty years.

 BorrowerEPC / Co-Borrowers (Individual)